ranjithwingrider/openebs-docs/docs/minio.md

 - LocalPV-Device-based

-  In this case, Local PV volume will be provisioned on the node where application has scheduled and any of the unclaimed and active blockdevices available on the same node .
-Local PV device will use the entire blockdevice for MinIO application.
+  In this case, Local PV volume will be provisioned on the node where the application has scheduled and any of the unclaimed and active blockdevices available on the same node.
+Local PV devices will use the entire blockdevice for the MinIO application.
 The blockdevice can be mounted or raw device on the node where your application is scheduled and this blockdevice cannot be used by another application.
-If you have limited blockdevices attached to some nodes, then users can use `nodeSelector` in the application YAML to provision application on particular node where the available blockdevice is present.
+If there are limited blockdevices attached to some of the nodes, then users can use `nodeSelector` in the application YAML to provision application on a particular node where the available blockdevice is present.

   MinIO application can be launched using Local PV device by running below command:
   ```